Sigmmma/c20/src/content/h1/h1a-ek/readme.md

 # Changelog
 This changelog lists notable modding-related changes and is not guaranteed to be complete.

+## February 2024
+* Fixed multiplayer level scripts only running for the host.

 ## July 2023 hotfix
 * Using a non-default FOV setting no longer causes campaign cutscenes to have the incorrect FOV.